Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Description:** Hovering a cursor over a Team / Instructor profile card background photo does not render the darkened opacity overlay correctly.
 As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the social media links.
 * **Severity:** Minor (UI/UX Functionality Restriction)
 * **Steps to Reproduce:**
-1. Open the Theory & Team module page (`theory.html`).
+1. Open the Theory page (`theory.html`).
+2. Scroll down to the "Mentors of QA Learning Ecosystem" (Team / Instructors) section flow.
-2. Locate the instructor profile card for Dmytro Kravchenko.
+3. Locate the instructor profile card for Dmytro Kravchenko.
-3. Hover the mouse cursor directly over the instructor's background photo.
+4. Hover the mouse cursor directly over the instructor's background photo.
 * **Actual Result:** The darkened opacity overlay fails to trigger, leaving social links hidden and unclickable.
 * **Expected Result:** The hover state instantly triggers the opacity overlay and renders accessible social media links.